HackYourFutureBelgium/bf-no-sql/README.md

 9. **Querying MongoDB with Mongoose:**

    - Demonstrate how to query MongoDB data using Mongoose methods.
-   - Teach students to construct queries for filtering, sorting, and projecting data.
+   - Construct queries for filtering, sorting, and projecting data.

 10. **Security and Authentication:**

     - Cover MongoDB's security features, including authentication and role-based access control.
-    - Teach best practices for securing MongoDB deployments.
+    - Best practices for securing MongoDB deployments.

 11. **Transactions:**

     - Explain how to work with multi-document transactions in MongoDB.
-    - Show how to maintain data consistency in transactional operations.
+    - Maintain data consistency in transactional operations.

 12. **Deployment and Operations:**

     - Provide guidance on deploying MongoDB in various environments, including on-premises and cloud-based solutions.
-    - Teach how to monitor and maintain MongoDB clusters.
+    - Monitor and maintain MongoDB clusters.

 13. **Best Practices and Real-World Scenarios:**

-    - Share best practices for MongoDB development, performance optimization, and schema design.
+    - Best practices for MongoDB development, performance optimization, and schema design.
-    - Discuss real-world use cases and scenarios where MongoDB is a suitable choice.
+    - Real-world use cases and scenarios where MongoDB is a suitable choice.

-14. **Hands-On Projects:**

-    - Encourage students to apply their knowledge by working on hands-on projects that involve MongoDB and Mongoose.
-    - Provide opportunities for students to build real-world applications using these technologies.

 ## class recording